 User Rating

-Customer insights emphasize that payroll processing and updates consistently improve over time, though some users wish it had a few additional database options.
+Customer insights emphasize that payroll processing and updates Consistently improve over time, though some users wish it had a few additional database options.

 Frappe HRMS is an open-source payroll system for teams that prefer a do-it-yourself approach.
 Instead of rigid templates, it offers modular payroll components, multi-currency pay cycles, and APIs that let HR and finance teams model uncommon compensation flows and integrate with ledgers.
 Modeling unique complex pay rules aligns payroll logic with their processes, while also enabling teams to configure regional tax regulations and generate tax computation and projection reports.